djipco/windows-kiosk-memento/README.md

 # Windows Kiosk Setup Memento

-Instructions to setup a standalone Windows machine for kiosk or installation purposes.
-This is a work in progress!
+This is my own checklist to set up a standalone Windows machine for installations that should run uninterrupted for long periods of time.
+This is still a work in progress!

 ## Dedicated User Account

+I usually create a dedicated user account for each project.
+This allows me to start with a blank slate and tweak the settings for each project individually.

 * Create new user account with lusrmgr.msc.
 * Check "Password never expires".
 If computer is in a secure location, just leave the password blank (use caution).
 * Right-click user and go to "Member of" tab.
-Add it to admins group.
+Add it to admins group (if appropriate).
-* Log into new user and say no to everything!
+* Log into new user and say no to every goddamn prompt!

 ## Task Scheduler

+You can use the task scheduler to start whatever appropriate program.
+This can be used to run a custom .bat file.

 * Schedule whatever should be started at boot
 * Leave a delay because Windows still does a bunch of stuff after it has officially started